 When I removed my Gmail account from the Android phone and later reconfigured – it worked perfectly!
 I checked the Outbox folder to see if the mail with attachment still lying in the folder, but later found the mail got through the mailbox and available in Sent folder.

-If your issue with Gmail getting Queued error got solved in any earlier troubleshooting steps, then you don’t need to try later steps.
-Please feel free to share how you were able to overcome the error.
+If your issue with Gmail Queued error got solved, then please feel free to share how you were able to overcome the error.

-If the issue still hasn’t fixed, then you can consider sign up a Hotmail account for free, and start sending email without any issues.
+If the issue still hasn’t fixed, then you can consider sign up a Hotmail account for free and start sending email without any issues.
 Also, there have been few reported issue of ‘Google servers are temporarily overloaded‘.

-If you've any thoughts on 5 Simple solutions for Gmail Queued and Failed Delivery error message in Android, then feel free to drop in below comment box.
+If you've any thoughts on [5+ Solutions] Gmail Queued and Failed Delivery Error Message in Android, then feel free to drop in below comment box.
 Also, please subscribe to our restoreBin YouTube channel for amazing videos tips.
 Cheers!